How to Use Microsoft Power Automate Workflows – Tutorial Guide for Beginners

 Microsoft Power Automate Microsoft Teams

-Users can start quickly with out-of-the-box templates and connectors, which can be customized as needed.
+Users can start quickly with out-of-the-box flow templates and connectors, which can be customized as needed.

 Templates include notifications, copying files, moving email attachments to OneDrive, and approvals.